imagingbook/parboiled-modular/README.md

 # parboiled-modular
-This is a modularized version of the ``parboiled`` Java/Scala PEG parser implementation developed by Mathias Doenitz, refactored https://github.com/sirthias/parboiled (Version 1.4.1, Jan.
+This is a modularized version of the ``parboiled`` Java/Scala PEG parser implementation developed by Mathias Doenitz, refactored from https://github.com/sirthias/parboiled (Version 1.4.1, Jan.
 2023).

 ## API Documentation